JonasDeSchouwer/Expressiveness-of-LGNNs/README.md

 ## Introduction

-Welcome to the repository for my GDL mini project!
+Welcome to this project, where I researched the expressiveness of Line Graph Neural Networks!
+Please find the project report [here](report.pdf).
-With the code in this repository, I obtained the results of the experiment at the end of my report.
+With the code in this repository, I obtained the results of the experiment at the end of the report.
-Please find the assignment [here](assignment.pdf) and the report [here](report.pdf).

 ## Structure